javidizadi/EmailScheduler/README.md

 dotnet user-secrets set ["JWT:Secret"] "<Your JWT Secret Key>"

 ```
-you should set cors-policy address that it is your website address ( Frontend )
+you should set cors-policy address that it is your website address ( Front-end )

-now you can run web application using `dotnet run -c=Release` and Use it!
+now you can run web application using `dotnet run -c=Release` and enjoy it.

 find this lines in Program.cs file :
 ```